bbaum11/CyberVT-Sep22-Demo/README.md

 **I highly reccommend creating a snapshot of your virtual machine before starting this so that you can revert it, since this messes with some system files.**

-2. Give execute permissions to the downloaded file and run it with sudo \n chmod +x SetupScript.sh sudo ./SetupScript.sh
+2. Give execute permissions to the downloaded file and run it with sudo
+- chmod +x SetupScript.sh
+- sudo ./SetupScript.sh

 # What to do
 This script sets up some malicious activity on your system.
 It is your job to find the malicious activity and the flags for each thing.